The Best Tent Waterproofing Sprays in 2022

 303 Products Tent Fabric Guard Tent Waterproofing Sprays

-303 Products has created their version of a tent fabric guard for those that want to protect their material from the elements.
-Depending on how much fabric you need to cover with this spray, a range of 2 fluid ounce to 128 fluid ounce bottles comes in.
+303 Products has created its version of a tent fabric guard for those who want to protect their material from the elements.
+Depending on how much fabric you need to cover with this spray, bottles in sizes two fluid ounces to 128 fluid ounces are available.

-This product will repel water and keep materials from staining after application.
+This product repels water and prevents materials from staining after application.
 The coating dries quickly and is unscented.
-You can use 303 Products Tent Fabric Guard on a wide variety of upholstery types.
+303 Products Tent Fabric Guard can be used on various upholstery types.

-The company also guarantees it will not alter the color of the fabric, its texture, flammability, or breathability.
+The company also guarantees that it will not alter the fabric’s color, texture, flammability, or breathability.

 What we like